night1rider/nxp-appcodehub/dm-wolfssh-rgb-server-with-zephyr/README.md

                 [<img src="Images/Setup3-4-Key-Serial.png" width="800"/>](Images/Setup3-4-Password-Client.png)

-5. Now type in the SSH client `red`, `green`, `blue`, or `close` to either control the corresponding RGB Diode, or close the connection to the server.
+5. Now type in the SSH client `red`, `green`, `blue`, or `close` to either control the corresponding RGB LED, or close the connection to the server.
-    - Initially the RGB will be initialized so that all the diodes so the RGB light should be white if the device was flashed correctly.
+    - Initially, the RGB will be initialized so that all the LEDs are on, so the RGB light should be white if the device was flashed correctly.

         [<img src="Images/whiteRGB.JPG" width="400"/>](Images/whiteRGB.JPG)

-    - If you were to enter the following commands in a row
+    - If you were to enter the following commands in a row:
         - `red` (Will toggle red off)

         [<img src="Images/redOFF.JPG" width="400"/>](Images/redOFF.JPG)